railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

    *A partner form with the base_contact module installed*

-If you click on the line you can get more detail about the function (such as start date, end date, and fax) or enter into the contact form (such as personal phone, different posts occupied, and personal blog).
+If you click the line, you can get more details about the function (such as start date, end date and fax) or enter into the contact form (such as personal phone, different posts occupied, and personal blog).
+You can also add a photo to your contact form.

 .. figure:: images/crm_partner_poste.png
    :scale: 50